tmavroidis/iptools/README.md

-Some basic tools for determining IP addressing getipaddrc - returns the current address of the terminal you are using listipadrc - lists the names and address of the terminals that are currently allocated
+Some basic tools for determining IP addressing call getipaddrc - returns the current address of the terminal you are using call listipadrc - lists the names and address of the terminals that are currently allocated